chadlavi/blog/_posts/2017-05-03-design-sprint.md

 ---

-In April 2017, my colleague Pete and I were able to go to <a href="http://www.newhaircut.com/design-sprint-academy/about-us" target="_blank">New Haircut's "Immersive Design Sprint" Workshop</a> here in New York, to learn about how we can start using design sprints at <a href="https://arazoo.com" target="_blank">Arazoo</a>.
+In April 2017, my colleague Pete and I were able to go to [New Haircut's "Immersive Design Sprint" Workshop](http://www.newhaircut.com/design-sprint-academy/about-us) here in New York, to learn about how we can start using design sprints at [Arazoo](https://arazoo.com).

 From the workshop description: